-After you’ve exhausted this program, and have gone several weeks without being able to hit 5×3 reps with a new weight, it is time to move forward to an advanced program.
+After you’ve exhausted this program, and have gone several weeks without being able to hit 5×3 reps with a new weight, it is time to move forward to an advanced squat program.

 Advanced Squat Program: 2x/week

 The advanced lifter acknowledges that the sweet newbie gains have come and gone, and you will likely only see noticeable strength gains (5+ lbs) every 1–2 months on average – if you’re even that lucky.
-Squat Samba, the squat program in our app, is 6 weeks long, which we’ve find to be something of a sweet spot for many lifters.
+Squat Samba, the squat program in our app, is 6 weeks long, which we’ve found to be something of a sweet spot for many lifters.

-It is harder to give samples of advanced training programs, since as lifters progress in their training, they become less homogenous and the importance of individualization increases.
-Therefore, we will describe how we’ve designed the progression in Squat Samba, so that you can use that information to plan your own training.
-Or if you’d prefer: download our app, register for premium, and try the program.
+It is harder to give samples of advanced training programs since as lifters progress in their training, they become less homogenous, and the importance of individualization increases.
+Therefore, we will describe how we’ve designed the progression in Squat Samba so that you can use that information to plan your own training.
+Or, if you’d prefer: download our app, register for premium, and try the program.

 The breakdown of the programs progression is this:

 - The volume (in terms of sets of squats) increases over the first few weeks and peaks in week 3, following an inverted U-shape.
 The final week, containing the max attempt, functions as a taper and also something of a deload before the next cycle.

 - The peak % of 1RM climbs from 85% in week one, to 102.5% (your new max attempt) in week 6.

 - The average % of 1RM increases gradually over the course of the six weeks, from 71–72% of 1RM in the first few weeks, reaching 76% at most in week 3 and 6.

 Here’s a visual representation: